zhwa/mlir-example/book/Chapter-11-Attention.md

 };
 ```

-Key differences from memref-based lowering:
-- No `memref.alloc`—uses `tensor.empty` instead
-- Operations return results instead of mutating outputs
-- `replaceOp` replaces the original operation with the result value
-- Bufferization pipeline converts this to memref operations later

-Compare to manual loop lowering: ~115 lines of nested `scf.for` loops with index management—now ~25 lines of tensor operations that later optimize and bufferize automatically.

-**Execution**: The bufferization pipeline (Section 11.5) converts these tensor operations to memref-based code, then `createConvertLinalgToLoopsPass()` generates loops—but optimization passes run **before** loop generation, enabling transformations impossible with raw loops.
+The pattern creates tensor operations (`tensor.empty`, `linalg.fill`, `linalg.matmul`) that return result values.
+The bufferization pipeline (Section 11.5) later converts these to efficient memref-based execution.
+This ~25-line implementation replaces what would require ~115 lines of nested loops with manual index management, while enabling optimizations that run before loop generation.

 ### 11.3.2 Transpose Lowering